成人大片

 2. Three online quizzes (10% each) (summative assessment, not moderated)

-3. A written reflective submission following the observational placements (10%, moderated)
+3. A written reflective submission or case study relating to experiences on observational placement (10%, moderated)

 Submission